dustdustinthewind/IntralismQoLMod/README.md

 - **Storyboard and zoom animations are less frame-dependent**.
 This means that maps should play very similarly on all modded clients.
 This has effected the "style" of vanilla maps.

 ### MISC
 - **Map images will now compress** before being used as a texture.
-No more needing 30 gigs of ram to play an image sequencce storyboard.
+No more needing 30 gigs of ram to play an image sequence storyboard.
 This does increase loading times.
 TODO: Give mappers control over compression.
 - Downloaded **maps will display their difficulty** when hovered in map-select.
 - Difficulty Adjustments:
   - Zooms outside of 4-40 get treated as 4 or 40, to reduce diff abuse at extremely low or extremely high values.